raydac/bkbin2wav/README.md

         -s <addr>   The Start address for the TAP header (by default the start address from the BIN will be used) -t          Use the double frequency "turbo" mode
 ```
+Sometime .BIN files contain wrong size value in their header, in the case you can use **-f** option to enfore physical file length usage instead of the header length value.